ichris-dev/sql-data-warehouse-project/README.md

 This project involves:

 1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
-2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse using plain SQL scripts run directly against DuckDB (no stored procedures).
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.